aghodrati/deepproposal/README.md

 # Notes
 - All boxes are in format of [x y x+w y+h]
-- This version does not use spatial pyramid representation for second stage.
+- This version does not use spatial pyramid representation for second stage. -UPDATE: It is included now!
 - For COCO14 dataset, objects with area smaller than 32^2 are considered as difficult so they are omitted during evaluation. you can change it in arrange_imdb.m
 - Features can be loaded from './feats/' in case they are already extracted
 - Outputs are stored in './outputs/'.
 - Logs are stored in './logs/'.
+-
+# UPDATE: generated proposals for VOC2007 test set:
+- DeepProposal-50: <a href=https://drive.google.com/file/d/0B8gk4ucVr8z_RHRic3dqeGdCLTQ/view?usp=sharing> Google Drive</a>
+- DeepProposal-70: <a href=https://drive.google.com/file/d/0B8gk4ucVr8z_TGFKS1ZHM01weDQ/view?usp=sharing> Google Drive</a>
+- note: the proposals are in the format of [x, y, width, height, confidence]